Endurance22 expedition nosed its course for Antarctica in search of the whereabouts of Shackleton's shipwreck

 Nobody knows what happened but Bound thinks that the most likely explanation is that it self-aborted its mission and came up beneath the ice, a dead zone that they could not reach by satellite position-fixing or their acoustic listening devices.

 ‘Back in 2019 the challenge was huge,’ says Bound, ‘we were heading into a lethal environment about which we then knew little.
-We were really pushing the boundaries; in the words of one of Shackleton’s favourite poets
+We were really pushing the boundaries; in the words of one of Shackleton’s favourite poets:

 As in any big endeavour, when you are the first things will go wrong.
 We were a bit like that magician who thought he could walk through a wall.
 Remember what happened?
 He got a bloody nose.
 So it was with us.’